rossmacarthur/sheldon/README.md

 A plugin is defined by adding a new unique name to the `plugins` table in the [TOML](https://toml.io) config file.
-This can be done by either editing the file directly or using the provided **sheldon** commands.
+This can be done by either editing the file directly or using the provided Sheldon commands.
 A plugin must provide the location of the source.
 There are three types of sources, each kind is described in this section.
 A plugin may only specify *one* source type.